benjaminfrot/LZ76/README.md

 The core complexity measure is from *On the complexity of finite sequences*, by Lempel-Ziv.

-This efficient implementation of the so-called *exhaustive parsing* is due to S Faul (http://www.mathworks.co.uk/matlabcentral/fileexchange/6886-kolmogorov-complexity)
+This efficient implementation of the *exhaustive parsing* is due to S Faul (http://www.mathworks.co.uk/matlabcentral/fileexchange/6886-kolmogorov-complexity)

 Three flavours are available:
  - LZ76 : Return the length of the dictionnary after an exhustive parsing